robertchalton/robertchalton.github.io/_posts/2021-01-19-Instance-API.md

 ...
 ...
 int totalConnsCount = pds.getStatistics().getTotalConnectionsCount();
-System.out.println("The total connetion count in the pool is "+ totalConnsCount +".");
+System.out.println("The total connection count in the pool is "+ totalConnsCount +".");

 ```